-Box 10.2 Reasons for Not Accepting the Results of an Analysis

-- 1. This needs more analysis. - 2.
-You need a better understanding of the workload. - 2.
-You need a better and the second of the s and most of the I/O's, packets, jobs, and files are short. - and most of the 100 s, packets, jobs, and files.

-4. It improves performance of short I/O's, packets in files.
-It improves performance of short I/O's, packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and files; its the long ones that impact the system. - 5.
-It needs too much memory/CPU/bandwidth and memory/CPU/band. width isn't free. - 6.
-It only saves us memory/CPU/bandwidth and memory/CPU/band. width is cheap. - 7.
-There is no point in making the networks (similarly, CPUs/disks/...) faster; our CPUs/disks (any component other than the one being die cussed) aren't fast enough to use them. - 8.
-It improves the performance by a factor of x, but it doesn't really matter at the user level because everything else is so slow. - 9.
-It is going to increase the complexity and cost. - 10.
-Let us keep it simple stupid (and your idea is not stupid). - 11.
-It is not simple.
-(Simplicity is in the eyes of the beholder.) - 12.
-It requires too much state. - 13.
+- Not Accepting the Results of a Box 10.2 Reasons for Not Accepting the Results of an Analysis Box 10.2 Reason more analysis.
+1. This needs more analysis. l· This needs more analysis.
+You need a better understanding of the workload.
+You need a better understanding for long I/O's, packets in L You need a better understanding for long I/O's, packets, jobs, and files, and most of the I/O's, packets, jobs, and files are short.
+L and most of and most of the 1/0's, performance only for short I/O's, packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and the long ones that impact the system. but who can be long ones that impact the system.
+5. It needs too much memory/CPU/bandwidth and memory/CPU/band.
+E width isn't ITEC.
+6. It only saves us memory/CPU/bandwidth and memory/CPU/band width is cheap.
+7. There is no point in making the networks (similarly, CPUs/disks/) faster; our CPUs/disks (any component other than the one being discussed) aren't fast enough to use them. cussed) aren't last choight to by a factor of x , but it doesn't really 8.
+It improves the performance by a factor of x , but it doesn't really matter at the user level because everything else is so slow.
+9. It is going to increase the complexity and cost.
+1 0.
+Let us keep it simple stupid (and your idea is not stupid).
+1. It is not simple.
+(Simplicity is in the eyes of the beholder.)
+2. It requires too much state.
+1 3.
 Nobody has ever done that before.
-(You have a new idea.) - 14.
-It is not going to raise the price of our stock by even an eighth.
-(Nothing ever does, except rumors.) - 15.
-This will violate the IEEE, ANSI, CCITT, or ISO standard. - 16.
-It may violate some future standard. - 17.
-The standard says nothing about this and so it must not be impor- - 18.
+(You have a new idea.)
+4. It is not going to raise the price of our stock by even an eighth.
+(Nothing ever does, except rumors.)
+15 5.
+This will violate the IEEE, ANSI, CCITT, or ISO standard.
+16 5.
+It may violate some future standard.
+17 .
+The standard says nothing about this and so it must not be impor- tant.
+18 .
 Our competitors don't do it.
-If it was a good idea, they would have - 19.
-Our competition does it this way and you don't make money by copying others. - 20.
-It will introduce randomness into the system and make debugging difficult. - 21.
-It is too deterministic; it may lead the system into a cycle. - 22.
-It's not interoperable. - 23.
-This impacts hardware. - 24.
-That's beyond today's technology. - 26.
+If it was a good idea, they would have done it.
+19 .
+Our competition does it this way and you don't make money by copy ing others.
+20 .
+It will introduce randomness into the system and make debuggin difficult.
+21 22 It is too deterministic; it may lead the system into a cycle.
+It's not interoperable.
+23 This impacts hardware.
+24 That's house do a la 47.
+That's beyond today's technology.
+25. It is not sold to billing c 0.
 Why change-it's working OK.

 Raj Jain, "The Art of Computer Systems Performance Analysis," Wiley, 1991.
+Suggestion to Researchers: Principle: Passion